derhuerst/vbb-modules/readme.md

 ## Friendly Public Transport Format

-There's an ongoing effort to convert all of the modules below to the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format), which intends to make them interoperable and easier to use.
+Most of the modules below should be compatible with the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format) by now, making them interoperable.

 ## Static Data